ajaygunalan/ajaygunalan.github.io/_includes/research.md

 1. [Control & Learning](../projects/future/control_and_learning.html)

-    The work we did at RBCCPS (Stoch-1.0), lead to many open ended questions such as how to learn a different task in few sample ? and How to control & combine different behaviour such as turning, climbing stairs, reacting to external disturbance ?
-Thus here the goal is to explore and undertsand various methods such as Reactive Control, Funnel Library, DAML, GAIL and Model-based RL which seems to address the above question.
+    The work we did at RBCCPS (Stoch-1.0), lead to many open-ended questions such as how to learn a different task in a few samples? and How to control & combine different behavior such as turning, climbing stairs, reacting to external disturbance?
+Thus here the goal is to explore and understand various methods such as Reactive Control, Funnel Library, DAML, GAIL and Model-based RL which seems to address the above question.

     ---

 2. [Experience based Motion Planning](../projects/future/ebmp.html)

-    Using experience (memory) to reduce computational time is basic principle.
-The elegant lies in making sure that the time to retrieve, and repair,  a stored trajectory is less than the time to compute form scratch.
+   Using experience (memory) to reduce the computation time is the basic principle.
+The elegant lies in making sure that the time to retrieve, and repair,  a stored trajectory is less than the time to compute from scratch

 <br>
 <br>